Types of Degrees Anthropology Majors Are Getting

 Online Anthropology Programs

-In the 2018-2019 academic year, 596 schools offered some type of anthropology program.
+In 2018-2019, 596 schools offered a anthropology program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||20||2|

 The median salary for a anthropology grad is $94,080 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 136% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $1,083,600 after 20 years!